GUTTERS AND DOWNSPOUTS

 To use a simple example, a common gable roof (shaped like an inverted V) will typically have one gutter running the entire length on each side, with a downspout at each end.
 Two gutters, four downspouts.
 But too often that downspout just ends right above the ground at the corner of the house.
 Think about the physics of it: roughly half the water from that section of roof is being collected and concentrated into each downspout-- if the gutter itself is pitched properly -- and saturating the ground at the foundation.
-Over time this can lead to various water problems, such as seepage into the basement or foundation damage, (more on that in a future article).
+Over time this can lead to various water problems, such as seepage into the basement, with possible framing or foundation damage.
 In this scenario the gutters are actually doing harm, the opposite of their intended purpose!

 KEEP IT CLEAN

 The other common thing we always recommend is to clean the gutters.
 Also simple, also vital.
 On that note, if you are not properly trained and experienced in doing work at the top of a ladder, please do hire someone to clean your gutters!
 Being up on a ladder requires some skill and obviously can be very dangerous (Safety!).
 Back to the point, a gutter that’s overflowing or not draining properly because it’s filled with leaves and debris simply isn’t doing its job.
 We recommend at least annual cleaning after the leaves fall.